girder/girder/docs/plugin-development.rst

 The plugin loading system ensures that only content from enabled plugins gets loaded into the application at runtime.

-All of your plugin's extensions to the web client must live in a directory in the top level of your plugin called **web_client**. ::
+By default, all of your plugin's extensions to the web client must live in a directory in the top level of your plugin called **web_client**. ::

     cd plugins/cats ; mkdir web_client